dannymuchoki/RecordsMaster/readme.md

 This will create the SQLite database with the admin user, a test user, and the seeded information.

 # App overall
 The app runs on one model (RecordItemsModel) tied to the default ApplicationUser.
-It has nine controllers.
+It has ten controllers.
 The controllers, as the name suggests, control the contexts visible to the viewers in the Views.

-Note that each controller has a corresponding view in the 'Views' directory.
+Note that, other than the PasswordReset controller, each controller has a corresponding view in the 'Views' directory.

 ## 'Services' directory contains:
 1. The untested email sender classes.